If you’re wondering if Medicare Supplement plans are worth it, keep reading.

-Traditional Medicare covers only 80% of your medical costs.
-Leaving you with 20% of whatever the bill becomes, in addition to any unmet deductibles or necessary copayments.
+Medicare covers only 80% of your medical costs.
+Leaving you with 20% of the bill, in addition to any unmet deductibles or copayments.

 Supplemental plans are healthcare insurance policies that provide coverage for the out-of-pocket expenses such as coinsurance, deductibles, and co-payments that beneficiaries are left responsible for paying.